Tight Lower Bound for Pattern Avoidance and Symmetric Functions: Further remarks and open problems

-It is worth pointing out that a pattern set which is eventually symmetrically avoided isn't necessarily symmetrically avoided.
-In particular, Bloom and Sagan \cite[Section 6]{BloomSagan} have constructed a pattern set $\Pi \subseteq S_5$, such that $S_6(\Pi)$ is not symmetric but $S_n(\Pi)$ is symmetric for all $n \ge 7$.
-That is, $\Pi$ is not symmetrically avoided, but it is eventually symmetrically avoided.
+It is important to note that a pattern set that is eventually symmetrically avoided may not be symmetrically avoided.
+An example of this is provided by Bloom and Sagan~\cite[Section 6]{BloomSagan}, who constructed a pattern set $\Pi \subseteq S_5$ such that $S_6(\Pi)$ is not symmetric, but $S_n(\Pi)$ is symmetric for all $n \geq 7$.
+Thus, $\Pi$ is not symmetrically avoided, but it is eventually symmetrically avoided.

-In addition, we considered only the case $\Pi \subseteq S_k$ for some $k$.
-In the area of pattern avoidance, it is common to consider also $\Pi \subseteq \bigcup_{k \in \NN} S_k$, i.e.\ sets that can contain patterns of different sizes.
-One would like to find a tight bound for this case.
-Wrong formulation of the problem may lead to trivial solutions.
-An accurate and precise formulation of this problem is a challenge.
+Furthermore, our consideration has been limited to the case of $\Pi \subseteq S_k$ for some fixed $k$.
+However, in the study of pattern avoidance, it is common to explore sets of patterns $\Pi$ that can contain patterns of different sizes, i.e., $\Pi \subseteq \bigcup_{k \in \mathbb{N}} S_k$.
+Hence, there is a desire to extend our lower bound to the case where $\Pi$ belongs to $\bigcup_{k \in \mathbb{N}} S_k$.
+Such a generalization would be valuable in broadening the scope of our results.

-Furthermore, during the proof we also proved in Lemma \ref{thm:lemma there is no small symmetric set} that there is no \emph{symmetric} set $S \subseteq S_n$ of size $1 \le |S| \le n-2$ with no monotone element.
-The analogous result for \emph{Schur-positive} sets is known.
-The fact that the minimal size of such a symmetric set is equal to the minimal size of such a Schur-positive set is inspiring.
-It raises the question if \emph{every} minimal symmetric set is Schur-positive.
-Namely, \begin{question} Let $S \subseteq S_n$ be a symmetric set of size $n - 1$ with no monotone element.
-Is $S$ necessarily Schur-positive? \end{question}

-Note that following the same strategy we used for bounding the size of symmetric sets will probably not be enough.
-This is because there are many extremal families to Bose's theorem (described in Theorem \ref{thm:his extremal theorem}); and thus, there are many extremal families to Theorem \ref{thm:my extremal theorem}.
-The extremal families of Bose's theorem are called \emph{symmetric block designs}, and they include projective spaces, Hadamard designs and many other constructions (see e.g.\ \cite[Part II, Section 6]{designs_book} for details).
-Therefore, for proving that there are no other symmetric sets of size $n-1$ except for the Schur-positive sets, one must consider other properties of symmetry too.

-Another interesting question regarding sizes of symmetric sets is the following: \begin{question} Let $n \in \NN$.
-For which values $p \in \NN$, does there exist a symmetric set $S \subseteq S_n$ of size $p$ with no monotone element? \end{question} We proved that for $0 < p < n-1$ such a set does not exist (except for $n=4,\ p=2$).
-As mentioned before, symmetric (and even Schur-positive) sets of size $p=n-1$ are known.
-For $p = n$, no such Schur-positive set exists (as can be shown by the theory of Young diagrams \cite{adin_roichman_fine_set}), but there are symmetric sets of size $n$.
-For example, the set